 As you focus your UVP to make it more specific and differentiated, the number of people you appeal to will go down, which can be terrifying.
 But it’s a good thing!
 You can close a higher number of deals with fewer, more qualified prospects.

-Plus, a well-defined UVP means you may be worth a premium.
+Plus, a well-defined unique value proposition means you may be worth a premium.
 When you can communicate your unique value clearly enough to your buyer personas, pricing is trivial and their interest is peaked.

 True Story: There are two three-star Michelin Sushi chefs in Tokyo.
 Both of their restaurants have 13 seats… combined.
 While your leads will be warmer, sales don’t happen without calls-to-action.
 Luckily, if you’ve honed in on your UV, the P is just a matter of letting them know you’re available.